Please take your time, grab a cup of tea and biscuit (or two) and have a read through.

 In specific situations, we require your data to pursue our legitimate interests in a way which might reasonably be expected as part of offering our service and which does not materially impact your rights, freedom or interests.

-For example, when you give your consent to be contacted by third parties we have a legitimate interest to pass your data on to those third parties, so we can fulfil your request.
-We also have a legitimate interest to store your data in case you wish to sign up to more third-party surveys at a different time.
+For example, we store your data so we can help you if you find a problem with our site.
+We also store your data in case you wish to sign up to more third-party surveys at a different time.
 See Section 5 for more information on your rights as a data subject and Section 6 for more information on how long we keep your data for.

 Section 3: Third Party Websites